Baby Frequently Waking Up – Reasons and Remedies

 Frequent short-sleeping cycles are normal for six-month-old babies and younger infants.
-Babies sleep very lightly, very lightly, in fact, their sleep duration usually comes in 50-minute chunks after which they wake up and drift away to sleep again.
+Babies don’t have a sound sleep.
+Their sleep duration usually comes in 50-minute chunks after which they wake up and drift off to sleep again.
 Your baby will slowly learn how to sleep for longer stretches and master how to lull or soothe himself to sleep.
-Think of this as priming themselves up for longer nap-times or sleep cycles.
+Think of it as priming himself up for longer nap-times or sleep cycles.

-In some cases, however, when they wake up, they may not go back to sleep, and it could be linked to various reasons, be it medical or nutrition.
-We discuss them below.
+In some cases, however, when he wakes up, he may not go back to sleep, and it could be linked to various reasons, be it medical or nutrition.
+We’ve discussed them below.

-Reasons why Some Babies are Unable to Sleep Longer?
+Why Some Babies Are Unable to Sleep Longer?

-Here are some of the reasons why newborn wakes up every hour:
+Here are some of the reasons why newborns wake up every hour:

 1. Nutrition and Diet

-Did your baby get to meet his RDA for nutrients and did you feed him well?
-If your baby’s not getting proper nutrition or not eating enough, that could be the reason as hunger is a cause for frequent waking in babies.
-You may try increasing the amount of food slowly or add breastmilk and observe what happens in their sleep cycles.
+If your baby’s not getting proper nutrition or not eating enough, chances are he must be waking up because of hunger.
+Hunger is a prominent cause for frequent waking up in babies.
+A baby should eat properly at dinner time in order to get proper sleep at night.
+You can also try increasing the amount of food slowly or add breast milk and observe what happens in their sleep cycles.

-Your baby’s not at an age where he can speak.
-Look for signs to see if he’s uncomfortable and needs some soothing.
+Your baby’s not at an age where he can speak or convey his discomfort to you.
 His discomfort may stem from bruises or bumps which he receives in the middle of the day, often going unnoticed until late at night since he’s busy playing and enjoying himself.
 These little things may bother him and prevent him from sleeping well.
+You should look for signs to see if he’s uncomfortable and needs some soothing.